rust-lang/rfcs/text/0000-nested-publish.md

 If this is done, Cargo's behavior changes as follows:

-* If you publish the parent package, the sub-package is included in the `.crate` file (unless overridden by explicit `exclude`/`include`) and will be available whenever the parent package is downloaded and compiled.
+* If you publish the parent package, the sub-package is included in the `.crate` file (unless overridden by explicit `exclude`/`include`) and will be available to the parent package whenever the parent package is downloaded and compiled.
 * The parent package may have a `path =` dependency upon the sub-package.
 (This dependency may not have a `version =` specified.)
 * You cannot `cargo publish` the sub-package, just as if it had `publish = false`.
 (This is a safety measure against accidentally publishing the sub-package separately when this is not intended.)